Muffazal Lakdawala

-Muffazal Lakdawala is an Indian surgeon and founder of Digestive Health Institute by Dr Muffi, Mumbai, which is the first Indian Centre for Excellence in Bariatric Surgery.
-He is the chairman of Institute of Minimal Invasive Surgical Sciences & Research Centre, Saifee Hospital, Mumbai and the president of IFSO- Asia Pacific chapter.
+Muffazal Lakdawala is an Indian bariatric surgeon and founder of Digestive Health Institute by Dr Muffi, the first Indian centre for excellence in bariatric surgery.
+He is the chairman of Institute of Minimal Invasive Surgical Sciences, Saifee Hospital, and the president of IFSO - Asia Pacific chapter.

-He was awarded the first international centre of excellence designation by the US based SRC (Surgical Review Corporation) Mumbai He has performed bariatric surgeries on several famous personalities, including the BJP President Nitin Gadkari, NCP's Nawab Malik, former State Cabinet minister Nitin Raut, BJP's Vinod Tawde and BJP leader Venkaiah Naidu.
+He was awarded the first international surgeon of excellence designation by the US-based Surgical Review Corporation.

+He has performed bariatric surgeries on several famous personalities, including the BJP President Nitin Gadkari, NCP's Nawab Malik, former State Cabinet minister Nitin Raut, BJP's Vinod Tawde and BJP leader Venkaiah Naidu.

 Personal life

 Lakdawala was born and brought up in a Dawoodi Bohra family in Mumbai.
 He passed MBBS from Grant Medical College.
 Then he pursued his Masters in Surgery (M.S.) from B.Y.L.
 Nair Hospital and completed 3 years of residency programme in general surgery.

 He lives in Mumbai with his wife, Priyanka Kaul.
 He has two children from his first marriage to Aditi Gowitrikar.